shellieD/Blast-Off/README.md

 #### Color Scheme

 I wanted to keep the color scheme simple and so opted for plain white text to set a high colour contrast for accessability best practice and used [imagecolorpicker.com](https://imagecolorpicker.com/) to pull colours from the background image.
-I chose a deep blue background colour to use for the main container div on the page, a shade of deep purple for all buttons and a lighter purple to create differentiation when buttons are hovered over.
+I chose a deep blue background colour to use for the main container div on the page and set the opacity so that you could still see the image through it but did not affect the readability of the text.
+I then chose a shade of deep purple for all buttons and a lighter purple to create differentiation when buttons are hovered over.

 I used [EightShapes Contrast Grid](https://contrast-grid.eightshapes.com) to ensure that all text and background combinations used met the required contrast ratios in compliance with [WCAG 2.0 minimum contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).